Don Herbison-Evans (

 It also will develop on a variety of plants from other families, including :

-When the Caterpillar is fully grown, it creeps off: searching for a sheltered crevice in which to pupate.
+When the caterpillar is fully grown, it creeps off: searching for a sheltered crevice in which to pupate.
 It usually crawls upwards in its search and if its search is unrewarded, may pupate on an exposed wall.
 It attaches itself at both ends of the body with silken pads, and also puts a loop of silk around its middle.
 It turns into an exquisitely sculptured angular form, like a broken but symmetrical piece of jade.
-The pupa may turn brown.
 Its final colour is influenced by the colour of its background.
-On light backgrounds, the pupa remains greener than on dark backgrounds.
+On pale backgrounds, the pupa remains greener than on dark backgrounds.
+The pupa may even turn brown.

 The pupa of Pieris rapae has been found to contain a carcinogenic chemical Pierisin.

-The damage caused by Pieris rapae to crops has provoked various government agencies to try and control the species.
-The control agents still being investigated include:
+The damage caused by Pieris rapae to crops has provoked various government agencies to try and control the species using its natural infections, parasites, and predators, including:

 Nevertheless, the Cabbage White is still probably the commonest butterfly in Sydney and Melbourne gardens.